Master of Science in Computer Science

 Who is this program for?

-This program is specifically designed for individuals looking to advance their careers in the field of computer science.
+This program is specifically tailored for individuals looking to advance their careers in the field of computer science.
 It is particularly well-suited for the following groups:

 - Current computer science professionals